Why Julie started Pet Refuge...

 I have eight rescue cats.
 One is blind.
 One is deaf.
 One has a hole in his heart.
 I seem to be the person that adopts the cats others might not want, and that's okay with me.

 So as well as helping kids in hardship through the charity I founded, KidsCanNZ, I've always wanted to do something more to help animals.

 Then that "lightbulb moment" came.

 An old colleague was at a Women's Refuge conference, and heard how difficult it is for some women to leave family violence because of their pets.
 Heartbreakingly, the family pet is not immune to abuse.They are used as pawns by controlling partners: beaten, tortured and even killed.

 A survey of women whose pets were abused found 53 per cent delayed leaving the relationship out of fear for an animal's safety.

 We want to change that.

 We are creating a safe haven for those pets - Pet Refuge - which will be New Zealand's first shelter dedicated to caring for animals escaping family violence.

-We've partnered with the wonderful team at Women's Refuge New Zealand New Zealand, and while they help women recover, we'll look after their pets.
+We've partnered with the wonderful team at Women's Refuge New Zealand, and while they help women recover, we'll look after their pets.
 We're lucky to have the expertise of the RSPCA NSW too - in Australia they've been running a similar scheme for years.

 A big part of this comes back to my parents.
 They were always the first to put their hands up to help anyone in need in their community.Both of them have passed away in the last five years.